 3. Know Your Registration Date

-Registration dates are by district.
+Find upcoming registration dates here.
 It can’t be understated that if you miss the date or the start time for registration, you are pretty much sunk.
 These programs are beyond popular and sign-up is a sport.
-Find upcoming registration dates here.
 Registration always starts at 7:00 am sharp and not a second later.
 Set a reminder for the registration date(s) on your phone, in your calendar—wherever you know you won’t miss it.

 4. Plan It Out